 Date of birth/date of death: b.
 June 13 1808; d.
 October 17 1893.

-Monarchist (Legitimist)
+Monarchist faction (Legitimist)

 1873 – 1879